How to Acclimate Your Pet To Their New Home

 There’s comfort in the familiar

 One thing humans do love about moving is that you get to acquire new things for your new home.
 Don’t extend this thinking to your pet.
 They need all the reassurance they can get, and a primary part of that is retaining “their” stuff.
 Their food and water bowls, bedding, and toys.
 Set up your pet’s feeding station in as similar a location as possible to the old one.
 And don’t change it.
-Put his bed(s) in similar positions relative to furniture.
+Put their bed(s) in similar positions relative to furniture.

-But note that both cats and dogs often like to scope out their own favorite snoozing spots, so watch for that and move your pet’s bed if a new location seems to make him happiest.
+But note that both cats and dogs often like to scope out their own favorite snoozing spots, so watch for that and move your pet’s bed if a new location seems to make them happiest.

 Starwood Animal Transport has rebranded to Starwood Pet Travel.
 We are still the same great company with the best team, just now with a slightly different name.